-Cottages, log cabins and hotels can get a bit dull after a while.
+Cottages, self-catering accommodations, log cabins and hotels can get a bit dull after a while.
 Thankfully there’s plenty of weird and wonderful holiday accommodation available, from a converted lighthouse to windmills, railway carriages, signal boxes and much more.
 It adds a bit of intrigue to the holiday and a unique base to return to from all your activities.

 Whether you follow one of these ideas or not, hopefully it has provided some inspiration to try something different this summer.